 Most recently, (October 2021), Messiez released a new CD as the pianist for Underground Tango Ensemble, a quartet based in New York City.
 The CD, "El Charrúa," is a Tango tribute to the music of Latin Grammy winner, legendary composer and master bandoneonist Raúl Jaurena, his close, personal friend.
 All the music on the album was composed by Jaurena and arranged by Underground Tango Ensemble.
 It was launched at Merkin Hall in New York City and at the Philadelphia Argentine Tango School.

-Emiliano is the pianist for the hit Broadway and London show “Forever Tango”, a show that has been seen for more than 8.000.000 people around the world, and the pianist of the group The Aces of Rhythm, a Tango sextet based in New York City.
+Messiez is the pianist for the Broadway and West End hit show “Forever Tango”, a show that has been seen by more than eight million people worldwide.
 He has also served as the music director and pianist for the successful shows "Impact" and "Tango Buenos Aires", created by Mario & Daniel Celario, and is the creator of "Barolo Tango," a live tango show based in Argentina.

 A prolific composer of original music, Messiez has created the music for the musicals “The Guava Tree,” that was commissioned by Creede Repertory Theater in Colorado and “Bordello,” which is still in development but has already received recognition from the National Alliance of Musical Theater with the 2020 Writers in Residence Award, the 2021 Eugene O’Neil Theater Center Festival and The Broadway Bound Theater Festival.
 He is currently composing the music for "Casa Alfonsa" the second musical commissioned by Creede Repertory Theater in Colorado.
 Emiliano is the orchestrator of the musical "Ghost in the Machine" by Janine Robledo.